KannonZenetism/zenetism-field-physics/lattice-mathematics/LM07-collective-dynamics-recovery-formalism-and-the-khaonic-expression-ratio.md

 The cost shelter magnitude is the sum of the three eliminated cost terms.
 For composite architectures, the shelter effect is proportionally larger because composite overheads compound the elimination benefit.

+> **Note on Cost Shelter Conditions:**
+> The Collective Cost Shelter theorem applies only when the collective genuinely preserves sovereign expression under the Non-Fusion Axiom (◫).
+A social arrangement that merely reduces overt hostility toward centropically oriented participants — while still requiring cognitive conformity, sovereignty suppression, or architectural normalization as conditions of participation — does not qualify as a cost shelter.
+Reduction of the coherence tax requires its structural elimination, not its partial mitigation.

 ---

 ## 9. Integration with LM01 / LM03 / LM04 / LM05 / LM06